Red Bartlett Pear, detail

 Because creating art is noble.

 You’ll be thought of as special.
 Because you are.

-There are some definite challenges to this life.
-Chances are you'll be tempted to quit, and probably more than once.
+There are real challenges to this life.
+Chances are you’ll be tempted to quit, probably more than once.

-But if you manage to stay with it, the challenges will be worth the satisfaction in knowing you had the courage to pursue your passion, and the resourcefulness to make it work.
+But if you stay with it, the challenges are worth the satisfaction of knowing you had the courage to pursue your passion, and the resourcefulness to make it work.